justinc0251/landing-page/README.md

-# Landing page for advertising famous places in Japan
+# Landing page to advertise famous places in Japan